Light-Workflow Runner

 By default, runner agents use tenant-approved model providers and tenant-owned credentials.
 This keeps private workspace data and private network context inside the tenant boundary and avoids exposing SaaS model credentials to tenant-side runtimes.

-Runner Agent Sandbox Isolation
+Runner Agent Execution Isolation

 Recommended isolation levels: